Wednesday, November 30, 2016

 2 The number of elements currently configured in the staff.
 Add the corresponding DC Modifier to the DC determined by the spellcaster's caster level to determine the final DC of the Spellcraft check for configuring an element.

-The power of an eldritch staff lies in its arcane matrix, the unique focus of elements through which magic flows.
+The true power of an eldritch staff lies in its arcane matrix, the unique focus of elements through which magic flows.
 When directed by the will of the spellcaster, this matrix provides a magnifying conduit for certain magical elements; it also restricts the flow of energy for others.
 While one eldritch staff may increase the range of of a spell but decrease its damage at the same time, another staff may do the exactly the opposite, magnifying the effect of a spell while limiting its range.
 While one or more elements for a matrix are defined at the time of its creation, others are only discovered with the passage of time as the staff and its creator both increase in power.

 During this phase of the staff's creation, the creator determines the number of components that make up the original matrix.
 For every two spellcaster levels (or at 1st level, if the staff is created at this time), the creator is able to configure one element in the matrix.
 At every even level thereafter, an additional element may be configured, provided the spellcaster is able and willing to fuel the configuration process.